matteoterrinoni/dbh-front-end-assignment/docs/general/introduction.md

 ### Workflow

-The example application is a simple service which shows a list of repositories for GitHub users using GitHub's public API.
-You type in a username and the application will show you a list of repositories for that user.
+The example application is a simple service which shows a list of users for GitHub users using GitHub's public API.
+You type in a username and the application will show you a list of users for that user.
 It also shows how navigating away to a different route can be done.
 You can switch between English and German by selecting the desired option from the menu in the footer.

 #### `<HomePage />`

 Run `npm start` to launch the application.
 If you start browsing at [https://localhost:3000](https://localhost:3000), by default you will be navigated to the home page.
 Here, notice that route is `"/"`, so the [`<HomePage />`](https://github.com/react-boilerplate/react-boilerplate/blob/master/app/containers/HomePage/index.js) container will be mounted.
-It is responsible for rendering a form with a textbox and a list of repositories.
+It is responsible for rendering a form with a textbox and a list of users.

 - `mapDispatchToProps()`: Generally, we provide outgoing action creators (functions that create [action](http://redux.js.org/docs/basics/Actions.html) objects) to the react component through this method.
 Notice that for every keypress in textbox, your state will be updated by dispatching a `changeUsername` action to the store.
 So at any point in time, your Redux state will hold the currently typed username.
-When you submit the form, another action, `loadRepos` will be dispatched.
+When you submit the form, another action, `loadUsers` will be dispatched.

 - `mapStateToProps()`: Generally, we provide incoming state from Redux store to the react component through this method.
 Notice that the we do not provide the entire state to the component, simply because we don't want the react component to have access to irrelevant data.
 The state will be filtered by selectors such as `selectRepos`, `selectUsername` etc.